PJordano-Lab/R-figures/contributing.md

 2. Place a copy of the Rmarkdown document and the resulting HTML file (after knitting) in the appropriate folder (e.g. Spatial, Networks...).
 If needed, include also a minimal dataset to make the example reproducible (e.g. `topomap_data.rda` to accompany `topomap.Rmd` and `topomap.html`).
 **Important**: always include a final chunk in the Rmarkdown file to provide session info, like this: `sessionInfo()`.

-3. Put a small-size copy of your resulting figure (e.g. `topomap.png`) in the `figures` folder of the main repository. **Important**: the figure file (.png) must have the same name as the Rmarkdown and HTML file associated to it.
+3. Put a small-size copy (400 pixels wide) of your resulting figure (e.g. `topomap.png`) in the `figures` folder of the main repository. **Important**: the figure file (.png) must have the same name as the Rmarkdown and HTML file associated to it.

 4. Open `README.Rmd` and include your figure in the appropriate section: just write a short caption (4 hash symbols (####) followed by the figure title) and then include a knitr chunk like in this example: